-It takes only 1 gram of mercury to contaminate an eight-hectare lake to the point of making the inhabiting fish unsafe for consumption for a year, due to this substance's persistent, bioaccumulative and neurotoxic properties.
+It takes only 1 gram of mercury to contaminate an eight-hectare lake to the point of making the inhabiting fish unsafe for consumption for a year, due to this heavy metal's persistent, bioaccumulative and neurotoxic properties.

 Direct exposure to mercury can cause neurological damage, behavioural problems, kidney, lung and disgestive tract diseases and complications, which can prove fatal.
-Indirect mercury exposure, for example through eating contaminated fish, is particularly dangerous for expectant mothers and young children, inhibiting brain and nervous system development.
+Indirect mercury exposure, for example through eating contaminated fish, is particularly dangerous for expectant mothers and young children, inhibiting development of the brain and nervous system.

 How do I safely dispose of my old thermostat?

 Whether you're getting rid of an old mercury-containing or electronic thermostat, the Thermostat Recovery Program (TRP) offers a fast, safe and easy option for responsible thermostat recycling Canada-wide!

 The TRP has safely recovered and recycled over 200,000 thermostats and diverted nearly 700 kilograms of mercury from landfill since it's 2006 inception.

 The TRP offers 3 participation options:

 Find one near you: PUBLIC DROP OFF LOCATIONS

 - Send It Back: Send your thermostats to our licensed recycling facility on a one-time basis* using a 5L personal TRP collection pail (holding around 5 thermostats) and prepaid shipping label from Purolator